 This recipe for spicy peanut butter noodles with steamed vegetables and smoked tofu is quite a feast and one the whole family will enjoy.
 Just be careful about the amount of chilli added for those who are sensitive to it.
 It’s a very quick meal to put together, although a bit of juggling is needed to get everything ready at the same time.

 Well, today is Valentines’s Day and to really show the love, you’ve got to have something chocolatey and decidedly decadent.
-More importantly today marks the 9th anniversary of this blog.
+More importantly today marks Tin and Thyme’s 9th anniversary.
 As some of you will know, it started life as Chocolate Log Blog and was a means for me to explore one of my great loves – the world of chocolate.
 This chocolate peanut butter ice cream sundae seems like a fitting celebration.

 This post is a tribute to fellow food blogger Isabella King, who tragically died last month at the age of 29 after a two year battle with cancer.
 Izzie blogged at Coriander Queen, where we used to find lots of tempting recipes with beautiful bright pictures.
 Sadly the website has now been taken down.
 These peanut butter chocolate chip cookies are my version of Izzie’s dark chocolate peanut butter cookies.